yosefrow/scalable-shop/cm-server/README.md

 ## app.js

-1. Method: Get all customer purchases for specific customer (username)
+1. Call method from kafka-controller to produce messages
-    1. Query cm-api service with username
+2. Call method from api-controller to get user purchases
-    2. Return results to the frontend
+3. Expose endpoints to frontend application

 ## kafka-config.js